Five Easy Ways to Foster a Healthy Child Adult Relationship with Adult Children

 Wrapping it up

 What we all would like to have with our adult kids is a loving friendship.
 How do you relate well with your best friends?
 You are likely kind, forgiving, and truthful (when necessary) in a way that values who they are.
 It’s no different with your adult kids, but building this new and rewarding relationship can take time and energy.
-You won’t be sorry if you put in the work!
+And you will make mistakes.
+But you won’t be sorry if you put in the work!
 If you are looking for a great therapist to help you through these difficult years, check out the Psychology Today website for someone in your area.

 I would love to know how I can improve this blog for my readers.
 Would you be willing to fill out THIS ANONYMOUS SURVEY?
 I sure do appreciate your help!